 (A) The release authority of the department of youth services is hereby created as a bureau in the department.
-The release authority shall consist of five members who are appointed by the director of youth services and who have the qualifications specified in division (B) of this section.
+The release authority shall consist of a minimum of three, but not more than five, members who are appointed by the director of youth services and who have the qualifications specified in division (B) of this section.
 The members of the release authority shall devote their full time to the duties of the release authority and shall neither seek nor hold other public office.
 The members shall be in the unclassified civil service.

 (B) A person appointed as a member of the release authority shall have a bachelor's degree from an accredited college or university or equivalent relevant experience and shall have the skills, training, or experience necessary to analyze issues of law, administration, and public policy.
 The membership of the release authority shall represent, insofar as practicable, the diversity found in the children in the legal custody of the department of youth services.

-In appointing the five members, the director shall ensure that the appointments include all of the following:
+In appointing the members, the director shall ensure that the appointments include all of the following:

-(1) At least four members who have five or more years of experience in criminal justice, juvenile justice, or an equivalent relevant profession;
+(1) At least one member who has five or more years of experience in criminal justice, juvenile justice, or an equivalent relevant profession;

 (2) At least one member who has experience in victim services or advocacy or who has been a victim of a crime or is a family member of a victim;